-A. E. Cogburn, Route 1, De Leon, Texas, March 7.-We have recently wired our church house for quite an improvement over the old.
+A. E. Cogburn, Route 1, De Leon, Texas, March 7.-We have recently wired our church house for electric lights, and we put in new seats, which is quite an improvement over the old.
 Brother Broseh preached for us last Lord's day.
 His subject was "The Establishment of The Kingdom."
 He made a very fine talk, and it was instructive to all present.
 We appreciate Bro.
-Broseh very much. am enclosing five dollars for the boys in the
+Broseh very much.
+I am enclosing five dollars for the boys in the camps.